-- 1.1 In June 2013, Ministers announced the creation of an integrated transformation fund (which was renamed the Better Care Fund) to create £3.8bn worth of pooled budgets between health and social care, starting from April 2015. - 1.2 The aim of the fund is to accelerate and incentivise councils and local NHS organisations to jointly plan and deliver services so that integrated care becomes the norm by 2018. - 1.3 An additional £200m has been made available in 2014/15 in the pool for the transfer from health to social care to streamline this process. - 1.4 This report informs members of the Health and Well-being Board of the requirements of the Better Care Fund and Derby City's plans for its utilisation. - 1.5 The completed plan template and associated metrics are attached at Appendix 2.
+- 1.1 In June 2013, Ministers announced the creation of an integrated transformation fund (which was renamed the Better Care Fund) to create £3.8bn worth of pooled budgets between health and social care, starting from April 2015. - 1.2 The aim of the fund is to accelerate and incentivise councils and local NHS organisations to jointly plan and deliver services so that integrated care becomes the norm by 2018. - 1.3 An additional £200m has been made available in 2014/15 in the pool for the transfer from health to social care to streamline this process. - 1.4 This report informs members of the Health and Well-being Board of the requirements of the Better Care Fund and Derby City's outline plans for its utilisation.